homebridge/homebridge/README.md

 <img src="https://media.giphy.com/media/10l79ICohTu4iQ/giphy.gif" alt="Unlocking Door">

-Once your device has been added to HomeKit, you should be able to tell Siri to control your devices.
+Since Siri supports devices added through HomeKit, this means that with Homebridge you can ask Siri to control devices that don't have any support for HomeKit at all.
+For instance, using just some of the available plugins, you can say:

+ - _Siri, unlock the back door._
+ - _Siri, open the garage door._
+ - _Siri, turn on the coffee maker._
+ - _Siri, turn on the living room lights._
+ - _Siri, good morning!_

 However, realize that Siri is a cloud service, and iOS may need some time to synchronize your device information with iCloud.

 One final thing to remember is that Siri will almost always prefer its default phrase handling over HomeKit devices.
 For instance, if you name your Sonos device "Radio" and try saying "Siri, turn on the Radio" then Siri will probably start playing an iTunes Radio station on your phone.
 Even if you name it "Sonos" and say "Siri, turn on the Sonos", Siri will probably just launch the Sonos app instead.
 This is why, for instance, the suggested `name` for the Sonos accessory is "Speakers".